 Dog and Cat Registration

 The NSW Companion Animals Act 1998 provides for the identification and registration of cats and dogs, how they are managed and the duties and responsibilities of their owners in NSW.

 Local councils administer and enforce this legislation, as well as update registration information on the NSW Companion Animals Register.

 Step 1 (This step is performed by the breeder or pet shop owner.)

 The animal must be micro-chipped and the Permanent Identification form completed.

 Step 2 (This is required only once in the lifetime of the pet.)

-Before your pet reaches 6 months you must have completed the Lifetime Registration form.
+Before your dog reaches 6 months you must have completed the Lifetime Registration form.
 Cats need to be desexed and registered by the age of 4 months.
 To complete this form you must know the microchip number.
 If your registration is for a desexed animal then you will also be required to show proof of sterilisation.
 Submit the form along with a copy of the sterilisation certificate and payment to council.

 When you move address you are required to complete the Change of Owner/Details form and submit this to council within 14 days of the move taking place.

 Changing Animal Ownership

 If your animal changes ownership both the new and old owner are required to complete the Change of Owner/Details form together.
 Submit this to council within 14 days of the change taking place.

 Death of a Companion Animal

 Council must also be advised when your companion animal passes away.
-Supply council with the microchip and the date of passing.
+Supply council with the microchip number and the date of passing.

 Any further enquiries please contact the council on 9978 4000 or by completing the enquiry form Animal Enquiries.